LupraV/llallallam/README.md

-# Massey University Policies RAG
+# Massey University Policy RAG
 RAG approach LLM using Mistral-7B-instruct-v0.2 with Llama-index LangChain framework.

 The methodology procedure adopted is as follows: